duckdb/duckdb-web/docs/api/cli/syntax_highlighting.md

 <img src="/images/syntax_highlighting_screenshot.png" alt="Image showing syntax highlighting in the shell"/>

 There are several components of a query that are highlighted in different colors.
-The colors can be configured using [Dot Command](dot_commands).
+The colors can be configured using [dot commands](dot_commands).
-Syntax highlighting can also ax_highlightingbe disabled entirely using the `.highlight off` command.
+Syntax highlighting can also be disabled entirely using the `.highlight off` command.

 Below is a list of components that can be configured.